nimarafati/My_Toolbox/R/From_Excel_to_R_git.md

 # Introduction

-In this tutorial we will learn how to use R by using examples fro excel environment.
+In this tutorial we will learn how to use R by using examples from excel environment.
 Many of us have been using excel for any different purposes.
 With excel we can organise the data, plot, and even do some statistical analysis.
 However, there are some limitations.
 We cannot run